docopt/docopt.R/README.md

 docopt.R
 ========================================================

-`docopt` helps you:
+`docopt` helps you to:

-- define interface for your command-line app, and
+- define an interface for your command-line app, and
-- automatically generate parser for it.
+- automatically generate a parser for it.

 For more information see [docopt.org](http://docopt.org)